 Bachelor Degree in Accounting Salary Expectations

 An accounting salary can vary depending on location, industry, and accounting specialization.
 The median accounting salary can range from 50k to almost 60k depending on the source.
-The BLS Occupational Outlook Handbook specifically lists the median accounting salary as $69,350 yearly or $33.34 an hour as of May 2017.
+The Bureau of Labor Statistics BLS Occupational Outlook Handbook specifically lists the median accounting salary as $69,350 yearly or $33.34 an hour as of May 2017.

 The BLS also states the lowest 10% of the median range earn an average of $43k while the highest 10% of the range earn $122k.
 The demand for accountants will only grow, which means accounting salary will grow as well.